FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 {% include _image.liquid src="/assets/img/blogs/consents-app/fusionauth-urlconf.png" alt="Configuring the application URLs in FusionAuth." class="img-fluid" figure=false %}

-Click the Save button at the top right for your changes to take effect.
+Click the "Save" button at the top right for your changes to take effect.

 ## Setting up a FusionAuth API key

 Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile and consent permissions using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.

-Navigate to Settings and then API Keys, then add a key.
+Navigate to "Settings", then "API Keys", and add a key.
 Add a name for the key and take note of the generated key value.

 {% include _image.liquid src="/assets/img/blogs/consents-app/gettingapikey.png" alt="Getting the API key from FusionAuth." class="img-fluid" figure=false %}

 For extra security, you can restrict the permissions for the key.
-For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` which will let the key get basic user information, as well as any consents permissions.
+For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` that will let the key get basic user information, as well as any consents permissions.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/consents-app/gettingapikey-limited-scope.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}

-## Creating the custom Consents
+## Creating the custom consents

-For our app, we want users to be able to opt in, or _consent_, to different marketing channels:
+For our app, we want users to be able to opt-in, or _consent_, to different marketing channels:
 - Physical mail
 - Email
 - Phone

 We'll need to get their permission for each of these options.
 FusionAuth manages all this under the [Consents](https://fusionauth.io/docs/v1/tech/apis/consents) concept.
 We can create custom consents for our app.

-In the left hand pane, navigate to Settings > Consents.
+In the left-hand pane, navigate to Settings > Consents.
 Click the green "+" button to create a new consent.
 Name the new consent "Email Marketing" and click the "Save" icon.

 {% include _image.liquid src="/assets/img/blogs/consents-app/create-consent.png" alt="Create a new consent" class="img-fluid" figure=false %}